selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-policy.md

 ---
 layout: default
-title: Policy - selfdriven Cooperatives
+title: Policy - Cooperative Governance - selfdriven Foundation
 permalink: /coop/policy
 ---

-# Membership Policy — selfdriven Foundation Cooperative
+# Membership Policy — selfdriven Foundation Co-Operative

 This Policy supports the Constitution and ByLaws and explains how membership works in practice.